-- · The goal is to keep your pain at 4 or below at all times. - · As a general rule, analgesics are administered in the form of oral tablets or subcutaneously by injection. - · If you had a general anesthetic, you may have a patient-controlled analgesia (PCA) pump.
-This will allow you to push a button to administer a precise dose of analgesic through your IV. - Different medications will be administered to control your pain.
+- The goal is to keep your pain at 4 or below at all times. - As a general rule, analgesics are administered in the form of oral tablets. - Different medications will be prescribed to control your pain.
 The combination of these medications makes it possible to reduce the side effects that are caused when each medication is taken alone, and provides more effective pain control.
-It is important to talk to vour healthcare team to find out how and when to take these medications to maximize relief of your pain and symptoms. - · Analgesics can have side effects: nausea, vomiting, drowsiness, itchiness or constipation.
+It is important to talk to your healthcare team to find out how and when to take these medications to maximize relief of your pain and symptoms.

+Analgesics can have side effects: nausea, vomiting, drowsiness, itchiness or constipation.
 If you feel any of these symptoms, talk to your nurse as soon as possible.